RevealBi/Documentation/docs/user/visualization-types/map-image-tiles.md

 3. In *Personal* settings of the user opening the dashboard.

 >[!NOTE] **Always use my tile provider**.
-> Marking this checkbox in your personal settings makes Analytics always choose your tile provider when tile providers on multiple levels are configured.
+> Marking this checkbox in your personal settings makes Reveal always choose your tile provider when tile providers on multiple levels are configured.
 This goes for all the scenarios above.